-Because the number of Blocks in a given model is constant, the Time Array is of fixed and relatively small size.
+The number of Blocks in a given model is constant, which means the Time Array is of fixed and relatively small size.
 Because of its small size, the Time Array is searched to find imminent event time; it is not kept in sort order.
+This makes it straightforward for a Block to change its event time because no searching of the event list is required.